armandoH99/armandoH99/README.md

-- 👋 Hi, I’m @armandoH99
+- 👋 Hi, I’m Armando
-- 👀 I’m interested in learning Front End
+- 👀 I have Front End knowledge
-- 🌱 I’m currently learning React.Js typescript, keycloack and java
+- 🌱 I have some Back End knowledge
-- 💞️ I’m looking to collaborate on nextjs, JavaScript, reactjs and java projects
+- 💞️ I’m looking to collaborate on Next.js, JavaScript, React.js or Java projects
-- 📫 How to reach me: write me an email at armandohrb@gmail.com
+- 📫 write me an email at armandohrb@gmail.com

 <!---
 armandoH99/armandoH99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.